AstralProtocol/geonft-registry-poc/README.md

-# Kolektivo Curaçao GeoNFT Proof-of-Concept
+# GeoNFT and Spatial Data Registry Proof-of-Concept

 Monorepo with two packages: